 1. Id is the first stage, the human wants to fulfill their desire (demand) whether it is right or wrong.
 Individual seeks for pleasure and to avoid the pain.
 There is no moral values or standards in this stage.
-It’s unconscious mind
+It’s unconscious mind.

 Example: The child never stops crying until the mother fulfills the desire of the kid.
 (Kid fighting for Ice cream)

 2. Ego is the second stage which is the balance between both id and superego on one hand & reality on another hand.
 In this stage individual demands as well as obey for the reality principle (real life).
-It’s stands in between both conscious and preconscious
+It’s stands in between both conscious and preconscious.

-Example: In the University campus, Students are protesting or demanding for their scholarship in a democratic way
+Example: In the University campus, Students are protesting or demanding for their scholarship in a democratic way.

 3. Super Ego is the third stage which is entirely opposite to the Id.
 In the stage the individual concerned with moral values, emotions, expectation, standards and ideals.
-It is mostly unconscious and some part is preconscious
+It is mostly unconscious and some part is preconscious.

 Example: A good politician has several ways to involve in scam.
-Even though, he will not do that because of his ethical and moral values won’t allow
+Even though, he will not do that because of his ethical and moral values won’t allow.

 The psychoanalytical theory was greatly influenced in the interpersonal communication and provided a technique for understanding and interpreting human thoughts and behaviors and also the past events reshaping our personality.
-This approach provides a vast possibility in the field of communication as it explains how human beings contrary reaction towards similar situations.
+This approach provides a vast possibility in the field of communication as it explains how human beings react contrary towards similar situations.